lowcoder-org/lowcoder-create-component-plugin/README.md

 ```bash
 yarn install
 ```
 2) execute the Plugin Builder Script.
-PLease name your plugin with the prefix **"lowcoder-comp-"** to make it easy for other users to find Lowcoder Component Pluins on NPM
+Please name your plugin with the prefix **"lowcoder-comp-"** to make it easy for other users to find Lowcoder Component Pluins on NPM

 ```bash
 npm create lowcoder-plugin lowcoder-comp-my-plugin